lensesio/hadoop-bash-completion/README.md

     source /path/to/hadoop-completion.sh

-For permanent use it, you should source it from your bashrc:
+For permanent use you should source it from your bashrc:

     echo "source /path/to/hadoop-completion.sh" >> ~/.bashrc